seulwithlove/seulwithlove/README.md

  - 🤍 Hi, I’m @seulwithlove
  - 🤍 I’m interested in all about love
+ - 🤍 and ready to start La Piscine of 42Seoul
- - 🤍 and currently learning all about AI
+ - 🤍 Someday I will do something nice with AI
  - 🤍 Have a nice day!
  - 🤍 with Love, Love, Love